Historic district: Taiwan

 In Taiwan, the Cultural Heritage Preservation Act protects certain historic districts under the "groups of buildings" category.
 Districts are overseen by their respective municipality, city, or county governments, but can also be promoted to a "significant" status and overseen by the Ministry of Culture directly.
 As of July 2021, there are twenty protected districts, one of which is deemed "significant".

 The term "old street" refers to a neighborhood with historic buildings.
 Many of these are tourist attractions and filled with hawkers catering to visitors.

 United States

 Many jurisdictions within the United States have specific legislation identifying and giving protection to designated historic districts.

-Criticism of historic districts in Chicago and elsewhere in the United States is primarily based on arguments that such laws creating such districts restrict the supply of affordable housing, and thus the end result of such districts is that of enforcing caste structures and class divisions by region and segments of urban areas.
+Criticism of historic districts in Chicago and elsewhere in the United States is primarily based on arguments that such laws creating such districts restrict the supply of affordable housing, and thus the result of such districts is that of enforcing caste structures and class divisions by region and segments of urban areas.
+Several historic districts have been proposed not for a true preservation purpose but to prevent development.